 Academic and research innovation

 As the largest regional centre east of Montreal, Halifax is Atlantic Canada’s home base for research, training, and innovation in medicine.
-NSHA works with Dalhousie Medical School to train the next generation of physicians and to support robust health care research.
+NSH works with Dalhousie Medical School to train the next generation of physicians and to support robust health care research.
 Many of our physicians hold academic cross appointments or take part in preceptor opportunities.

 Preceptors and Academic Cross appointment

 Many physicians note that mentoring students is one of the most rewarding parts of their career.
-NSHA’s partnership with Dalhousie Medical School means clinicians have many opportunities to preceptor medical students and residents.
+NSH’s partnership with Dalhousie Medical School means clinicians have many opportunities to preceptor medical students and residents.
 This includes Rural Medicine Week, hosting residents in the sites for the Family Residency Programs across the province, and more.

 QEII Health Science Centre

 As the largest health sciences centre in Atlantic Canada, the QEII is a network of health care campuses and buildings with more than 700 physicians, 7,000 staff, and 1,200 volunteers.
 This academic, research, and teaching hospital provides advanced medical care and is the area’s specialist for heart health, cancer care, neurosurgery, and organ transplantation.
 Affiliated with Dalhousie University Schools of Medicine and Health Professions, the QEII Health Sciences Centre supports the development of tomorrow’s health care providers.